fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 Unfortunately you can't specify the name of the provisioning profile in Xcode 7.
 Instead you can specify the UUID of the profile, which changes every time the profile gets re-generated (e.g. when you add a new device).

-To work around this issue, check out the [Xcode Project Guide](XcodeProject.md) on how to pass a provisioning profile to Xcode when building your app.
+To work around this issue, check out [XcodeProject.md](XcodeProject.md) on how to pass a provisioning profile to Xcode when building your app.

 #### Xcode 8 and up

 Apple improved code signing a lot with the release of Xcode 8, the following has changed:

 - No more `Fix Issue` button, instead all code signing processes run in the background and show the log right in Xcode
-- You can now specify the provisioning profile by name, instead of the UUID (Check out the [Xcode Project Guide](XcodeProject.md) for more information)
+- You can now specify the provisioning profile by name, instead of the UUID (Check out [XcodeProject.md](XcodeProject.md) for more information)
 - Improved error messages when something goes wrong.
 If you run into code signing errors you should always try building and signing with Xcode to get more detailed error information.
 (Check out [Troubleshooting.md](Troubleshooting.md) for more information)

 ## Manually